gregology/gregology.github.io/_posts/2020-02-05-my-experience-with-the-australian-dva.md

 >  * Be itemised and include details of the treatment provided including the number of visits, dates of treatment, and, if an in-patient, the period spent in hospital;
 >  * Include the name, dosage and cost of any pharmaceutical item dispensed;
 >  * Be accompanied by original receipts;
->  * Be accompanied by the health provider’s certification that the treatment was provided in an emergency, if relevant;
+>  * Be accompanied by the health provider's certification that the treatment was provided in an emergency, if relevant;
 > Additionally as you are not on incapacity payments, I also wanted to let you know that rehabilitation program is a voluntary process.
 I am here to assist, therefore, if you prefer, you can send the receipt through to me and I can complete the Application for Refund or Payment form and submit this to DVA if that makes things a little easier.
 >
 > I am happy to organise another Skype call if you want to chat about this further.
 Let me know how your appointment with Dr Sarah goes and I will do some research to try and identify some appropriate Psychologists in your area.